verbb/social-poster/docs/developers/events.md

 ## Account related events
 ### The `beforeSaveAccount` event

-Plugins can get notified before a account is being saved.
+Plugins can get notified before an account is being saved.

 ```php
 use verbb\socialposter\events\AccountEvent;